InTimeTecGitHub/offlineTs/README.md

 let serviceStatus = new ServiceStatus(new PingService());
 ```
 ServiceStatus mandatorily takes a PingService as argument.
+PingService.ping() will be called to check service avilability.
 PingService interface looks like this:
 ```ts
 interface PingService {